veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 ![Checkout Prototyoing phase](images/checkout-protoyping-phase.png)

 <p class="photo-footnote">Figma screenshot from the Hi-fi Prototype on the Checkout phase marking some of the applied changes</p>

-Here is a glympse to a couple of the final redesigned screens:

 ![Redesigned Cart + Auth screens](images/cart-view-auth.png)